Punggol/Punggol.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 ## Introduction to herbs

-The aim of this blog is to share the benefits of herbs found in GUI
+## The aim is to share information on herbs
 ---

 ### This is a header